D. X. RANCH

 Aerial View of Center

 The Fresh Air Farm was established in the 1890s for people who lived in the inner city as a place to escape to from the foul city air.
 Located in Indian Hill/Terrace Park at 5650 Given Road.
 It is now used by United Ways Stepping Stones Center providing year-round services to disabled persons of any age.
 See also the section on Bethany Home on page 2 of the Religious Institution section for another fresh air home.
+The cards in the 4th row have blank backs.
 The last image is a present day aerial view of the property.

 Hazelhurst was a large estate that was located at

 7900 Hamilton Avenue in Mt.
 Healthy.
 In 1914 Cincinnati Bell bought this mansion to be used by their

 "Hello-Girls" as a vacation retreat.
 These were the Cincinnati &

 Suburban telephone operators that connected you when you used the phone.
 This